-• Land management within capability - the overall rating for land management within capability was fair.
-The ratings for individual SMUs ranged from poor to fair but, as for soil condition, with large variation between sites.
-Land in the region was managed beyond its capability in at least one SMU for each of the hazards except acidification.
-The degree of land management within capability is tending to be stable across indicators except for wind erosion and acidification which are improving.
+• Land management within capability - the overall rating for land management within capability was good.
+The ratings for individual SMUs ranged from fair to good but, as for soil condition, with large variation between sites.
+Land in the region was managed beyond its capability in at least one SMU for each of the hazards except sheet erosion and structure decline.
+The degree of land management within capability is tending to be stable across all indicators.